Heatstroke – Know the Signs!

 - As the condition worsens the dog will be unsteady on its feed.

-- The later signs of heatstroke are collapse, then becoming comatosed.
-The animal is likely to die.
+- The later signs of heatstroke are collapse, before becoming comatosed.
+At this point the animal is likely to die.

 How to Treat for Heatstroke

 DO NOT cool the dog down too quickly.
-It is very important to reduce the temperature slowly.
-Otherwise your dog will go into shock.
-Shock can kill.
+It is very important to reduce the temperature SLOWLY.

 To reduce body temperature

-Do this by placing a dampened towel on the dog.
-Then add a jug of cold water to the towel.
-This will provide a more even placement of the cold water without making the dog go into shock.
-Often water just slides off the coat so it is important to use a towel or any absorbent fabric – blanket
+Reduce the core temperature by placing a dampened towel on the dog.
+Then add a jug of cool water (not icy cold) to the towel.
+This will provide a more of an even placement of the cool water without making the dog go into shock.
+Often water just slides off the coat so it is important to use a towel or any absorbent fabric.

-It is important to note that when the temperature of the towel is equal to the body temperature of a hot dog it will need more water adding to it otherwise it will not make any difference.
+It is important to note that when the temperature of the towel is equal to the body temperature of a hot dog it will need more water adding to it otherwise it will not make any difference but worsen the situation by creating an insulating layer to the heat.
+So if you do not have any more water and the towel has become warm – REMOVE the towel.

-You can place cold water bottles or ice packs next to the dog.
+You can place cold water bottles next to the dog.

-Ultimately if your dog is suffering from heatstroke then it will require veterinary help so once you have taken some first aid measures (the wet towel being the most important, icepacks if you have them will also help whilst on route to the vets) get your dog to the vets ASAP.
+Ultimately if your dog is suffering from heatstroke then it will require veterinary help so once you have taken some first aid measures (the wet towel being the most important, this will also help whilst on route to the vets) get your dog to the vets ASAP as potentially blood samples may need to be taken to check renal function.

 A vet is likely to place your dog on a drip.
-This is the most effective and efficient way in reducing body temperature is through cooling the blood.
+This is an effective and efficient way in reducing body temperature.

 A vet will monitor the temperature every fifteen minutes so as to ensure the temperature is not reduced too dramatically. (which should hopefully prevent the body going into shock).